MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-kubernetes-service.md

 | *Domain in Image*       | The domain resides in a container image.
 Applications are contained in a container image that's overlaid on the domain image. | More "cloud-native" than *Domain in PV*.
 Easier for CI/CD.                                                                                                                                                                  | Can't use WLS console.
 Must maintain more container images.                                                                                                                                                                               |

 > [!IMPORTANT]
-> If you choose the *Domain in PV* source type.
-We strongly recommend NFS instead of SMB.
+> If you choose the *Domain in PV* source type, we strongly recommend NFS instead of SMB.
 NFS evolved from the UNIX operating system, and other variants such as GNU/Linux.
-For this reason, when using NFS with container technologies such as Docker, it is less likely to have problems for concurrent reads and file locking.
+For this reason, when using NFS with container technologies such as Docker, it's less likely to have problems for concurrent reads and file locking.
+>
-> Please be sure to enable NFS v4.1.
+> Be sure to enable NFS v4.1.
 Versions lower than v4.1 will have problems.

 The operator documentation also includes a useful table comparing the various options.
 For more information, see [Choose a domain home source type](https://aka.ms/wls-aks-docs-domain-home-source-type).